cawa-93/vite-electron-builder/README.md

 This is a template for secure electron applications.
 Written following the latest safety requirements, recommendations and best practices.

-Under the hood is [Vite] — A next-generation blazing fast bundler, and [electron-builder] for packaging.

 ## Get started